Adam Hagy-USA TODAY Sports.

 Heisman Betting Facts to Know

-46. There are four defensive players listed on 5Dimes’ Heisman odds: Clemson’s Dexter Lawrence, Ohio State’s Nick Bosa, Houston’s Ed Oliver and Penn State’s Micah Parsons — a true freshman moving from defensive end to linebacker.
+46. There are four defensive players listed with Heisman odds: Clemson’s Dexter Lawrence, Ohio State’s Nick Bosa, Houston’s Ed Oliver and Penn State’s Micah Parsons — a true freshman moving from defensive end to linebacker.

 Since 1998, every Heisman winner has met the following criteria.
 All winners but three from USC have been non-West Coast players:

 - On a nine-plus win team

 47. Since 2009, there have been 92 players that began the season with 20-1 or better odds to win the Heisman, per SportsOddsHistory.
 Only 27 finished in the top 10 in voting, just 14 were invited to New York for the ceremony and only two actually won (Marcus Mariota and Baker Mayfield).